aleksficek/NeMo-Aligner/docs/user-guide/CAI.rst

-Step 4: Use Llama2-70B-SL-CAI to generate a pair of responses to each prompt in a dataset of harmful prompts
+Step 4: Use Llama2-70B-SL-CAI to generate and rank a pair of responses to each prompt in a dataset of harmful prompts
 #############################################################################################################